 If you didn't want to manage your own portfolio, didn't have enough money or didn't live in the right town, your default option was the bank or a door-to-door salesperson offering high-cost mutual funds.

-Technology has created middle options that allow anyone with any amount of money to access low-cost, professional portfolio management from almost anywhere, and we want to help you get enough information to choose the best fit for you.
+Technology has created middle options that allow Canadians with any amount of capital to access low-cost, professional portfolio management from almost anywhere, and we want to help you get enough information to choose the best fit for you.

 Because there is more to the services, cost is not the only thing you should consider — the calculator will help you find the cheapest, but that's not to say that it will be the best for you.
 Look at the offerings of a few and see what will fit your needs best.